 It’s becoming more frequent for spaces to combine elements of different designs into one, cohesive style such as rustic modern.
 This room shows the look of beautifully with a lot of brick and rustic surface textures, along with some crisp, smooth lines.

-The walnut tabletop helps bridge the gap between the two styles.
-The rich dark color and grain of the wood along with its smooth edges is the natural complement to both styles present in the room.
+The rustic, modern dining table helps bridge the gap between the two styles.
+The rich dark color and grain of the wood along with its smooth edges and metal legs is the natural complement to both styles present in the room.

 3. Matching Style

-Sometimes when creating a focus in the room, you need to do so by quietly matching the other elements in the room first.
+Sometimes when creating a centerpiece in the dining room, you need to do so by quietly matching the other elements in the room first.
 In this setting, rustic oak flooring is used throughout the space.
-The table has similar wear and patina, creating a match for the rest of the room.
-Because the table is centered and higher than the floor, it creates emphasis and draws attention to both at once.
+The wood farmhouse dining table has similar wear and patina, creating a match for the rest of the room.
+Because the custom made table is centered and higher than the floor, it creates emphasis and draws attention to both at once.
 The matching dining bench adds another element to the rustic style of the room.

 4. Color Contrast